There’s no tip toeing around it, Malta is one of the most beautiful countries in the world.

 Let me know in the comments!

-I was a guest of the Malta Tourism Authority during my time in Malta, but all photos, experiences and words are my own.
+I hope you enjoyed this roundup of Malta pictures!
+Full disclosure: I was a guest of the Malta Tourism Authority during my time in Malta, but all photos, experiences and words are my own.